 Office Location: Donahue 205

 Tip: Ask questions.
+Don't be afraid to ask for help or seek clarification.
 Your support system is bigger than you may think!

 Name: Craig Kelley